 Here are a few tips on not only choosing a Plasma, but whether plasma is the best choice from the very start.

 First, it may be a good idea to go over nomenclature.
-When you head over to the local big box store to shop for your plasma TV, you’re could get overwhelmed by a bunch of buzz words designed make you think you’re getting more than you really are.
+When you head over to the local big box store to shop for your plasma TV, you’re could get overwhelmed by a bunch of buzz words designed to make you think you’re getting more than you really are.
 So understanding vocabulary is key to not getting lost.
-And since there will be a test (OK, not really), here’s a few terms to learn:
+And since there will be a test (OK, not really), here are a few terms to learn:

-Using this calculation, and the average viewing distance of about 10-12 feet, the proper HDTV size would be about 42-55 inches, or more depending on your budget.
+Using this calculation, and the average viewing distance of about 10-12 feet, the proper HDTV size would be about 42-55 inches, or more, depending on your budget.

 The future of TV is on the Internet.
-As such, many HDTVs, and plasmas are no different, are now able to stream video directly from the Internet through on board apps for Netflix, Hulu, and even broadcast stations like ABC.
-And with over a third of all Internet traffic being streaming video from these services more people are “cutting the cable,” and saving money.
-Over time, those savings along will more than make up for the extra money you spend to power your plasma.
+As such, many HDTVs, and plasmas are no different, are now able to stream video directly from the Internet through onboard apps for Netflix, Hulu, and even broadcast stations like ABC.
+And with over a third of all Internet traffic being streaming video from these services, more people are “cutting the cable,” and saving money.
+Over time, those savings along will more than makeup for the extra money you spend to power your plasma.

 Should you rely on the speakers that are built into the TV or go with a home theater or sound bar?
 I haven’t found a TV that has a speaker setup that rivals a home theater system.
 If you can swing a system, which usually comes with at least 6 speakers and a subwoofer, and a Blu-ray player, I’d say go for it.
-But if you don’t have space in your room, then by all means look at a soundbar.
+But if you don’t have space in your room, then, by all means, look at a soundbar.
 But if you’re on a budget, then sometimes the reality is that the home theater system will have to wait.
 Just start saving up for it.

 This is where it gets really easy.
 There are only two – Samsung and Panasonic.
-As LCDs have gotten more popular, many manufacturers have gotten out of plasma manufacture because the cost to make them are higher and the market is driving the cost of a TV ever downward.
+As LCDs have gotten more popular, many manufacturers have gotten out of plasma manufacture because the cost to make them is higher, and the market is driving the cost of a TV ever downward.
 There comes a point where it simply isn’t worth it for a narrow profit margin.
 Even the maker of the finest plasma ever made – the Pioneer Kuro – ended plasma production even though they offered the best TV in the category.

-The future is bringing all kinds of innovations, including glasses free 3D, 4K resolution, Skype support and even holographic projection.
+The future is bringing all kinds of innovations, including glasses-free 3D, 4K resolution, Skype support, and even holographic projection.
 The fact is that plasma TVs are a vanishing breed and may not be around that much longer.
 Even though they offer superior color saturation and contrast ratios, the fact is that LED LCD TVs have closed the gap dramatically.
 And with prices heading downward as the technology advances, it’s only a matter of time before plasma vanishes altogether.
 So if you’re thinking about getting one but are hesitant, buy one now because the next time around, they probably won’t be there except in the clearance section.

 But there is a new issue that plasma TV manufacturers are aware of and that elevated black levels after about 1500 hours of viewing time.
-For some reason, the TV will amp up the contrast after this time, forcing viewers reconfigure it from the menu.
+For some reason, the TV will amp up the contrast after this time, forcing viewers to reconfigure it from the menu.
 Both Panasonic and Samsung are aware of this issue and working on a firmware fix.
-But in the mean time, it’s easily handled.
+But in the meantime, it’s easily handled.

-In short, Plasmas have bolder colors, deeper blacks and contrasts and are perfect for home theaters where the room can be darkened.
+In short, Plasmas have bolder colors, deeper blacks, and contrasts and are perfect for home theaters where the room can be darkened.
 They make for great 3D TVs and don’t have nearly the plastic issues (the soap opera effect) as their LCD cousins.
 However, they’re generally cheaper when it comes to your money, but they use more power than LCDs (long term vs short term).
-But for the videophile who loves the best possible image and bang for buck, you can’t beat them.
+But for the videophile who loves the best possible image and bang for the buck, you can’t beat them.